karl-thomas/bookshelf-example-project/INSTRUCTIONS.md

 two individual dialogs and toggle which is open based on a `openModal` state which can be set to `none`, `login`, or `register`.

-💰 Don't forget to include the styles: `import '@reach/dialog/styles.css'`
+💰 Don't forget to include the styles: `  `

 **Files:**